Maran23/script-ide/README.md

 # Script IDE

 Transforms the Script UI into an IDE like UI.
 Tabs are used for navigating between scripts.
 The default Outline got an overhaul and now shows all members of the script (not just methods) with unique icons for faster navigation.
 Enhanced keyboard navigation for Scripts and Outline.
+Fast quick search functionality.

 Features:
 - Scripts are now shown as Tabs inside a TabContainer